Duane Allman: 1966–1969: Session musician

-Allman's first major recording session occurred in early 1966 at Nashville's RCA Studio "B", two years before his famed tenure at Muscle Shoals' FAME Studios.
-Producer Tony Moon was recording The Vogues first album after his successful "5"O'Clock World" went Top 5, and had been recorded in that same studio.
+Allman's first major recording session occurred in early 1966 at Nashville's RCA Studio B, two years before his famed tenure at Muscle Shoals' FAME Studios.
+Producer Tony Moon was recording The Vogues' first album after his song "5 O'Clock World" had reached the top 5, and had been recorded in that same studio.
 He hired Allman to play on several sides, as he wanted a more rock sound.
 At the time, The Allman Joys were the house band at The Briar Patch in Nashville.
 Allman's playing on the two Hour Glass albums and an Hour Glass session in early 1968 at FAME Studios in Muscle Shoals, Alabama, caught the ear of Rick Hall, owner of FAME.
 In November 1968 Hall bought Allman's contract for $10,000.
 Allman, tired of the studio limitation, was able to play on his first album as a sessions ace with Wilson Pickett.
 Allman's work on that album, Hey Jude (1968), got him hired as a full-time session musician at Muscle Shoals and brought him to the attention of other musicians, notably Eric Clapton, who later said, "I remember hearing Wilson Pickett's 'Hey Jude' and just being astounded by the lead break at the end.
-I had to know who that was immediately – right now."
+I had to know who that was immediately—right now."

 Allman's performance on "Hey Jude" impressed Atlantic Records producer and executive Jerry Wexler when Hall played it over the phone for him.
 Wexler immediately bought Allman's recording contract from Hall and wanted to use him on sessions with Atlantic R&B artists.
 While at Muscle Shoals, Allman played on recordings by numerous artists, including Clarence Carter, King Curtis, Aretha Franklin, Laura Nyro, Wilson Pickett, Otis Rush, Percy Sledge, Johnny Jenkins, Boz Scaggs, Delaney & Bonnie, Doris Duke and jazz flautist Herbie Mann.
-For his first sessions with Franklin, Allman traveled to New York where, in January 1969, he went as an audience member to the Fillmore East to see Johnny Winter and told Muscle Shoals guitarist Jimmy Johnson that in a year he'd be on that stage.
+For his first sessions with Franklin, Allman traveled to New York where, in January 1969, he went as an audience member to the Fillmore East to see Johnny Winter and told Muscle Shoals guitarist Jimmy Johnson that in a year he would be on that stage.
 That December, the Allman Brothers Band indeed played the Fillmore.
-Ironically, the Fillmore East performances recorded for the Allman Brothers album At Fillmore East in March 1971—often considered the high water mark for the band—were on the same bill as Johnny Winter.
+Coincidentally, the Fillmore East performances recorded for the Allman Brothers album At Fillmore East in March 1971—often considered the high water mark for the band—were on the same bill as Johnny Winter.